vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 A company fiscal year outlines its fiscal (financial) quarters dates.
 That means that fiscal quarters and quarter reporting dates may be different for each company.
 But usually they fall at the end of the months and don't cut through them.
-Fiscal or financial quarter takes 3 months, so is approximately 91 days long.
+Fiscal or financial quarter takes 3 months, so is approximately 91 days long, the same as the calendar quarter.
 </p>

 <h3>Historical Origin of Calendar Quarters</h3>